Arrest of Imran Khan: 2023 Lahore arrest

 On 5 August 2023, Khan was arrested by police in Lahore and sentenced to three years in jail under accusations of misusing his role as prime minister to buy and sell state gifts worth Rs 140 million he received during international visits.
 Objects allegedly included watches, perfumes, jewellery and dinner sets.
 Khan said his arrest was due to a "London Plan" to keep him out of politics, a term used by him to refer to an alleged plot between Army Chief Asim Munir and Nawaz Sharif.
 Al Jazeera reported Khan "has yet to provide evidence of its existence."
 The 5 August arrest and conviction was criticized by interviewed lawyers for being hasty, the verdict being announced in the absence of the Imran Khan, and for being politically motivated.

 Reactions

 On 6 August, a day after Khan had been arrested, Dawn reported that despite heavy police deployment, only a few street protests were reported in Khyber Pakhtunkhwa, and that PTI activists in KPK had "largely remained 'silent' over the arrest of their leader".
 The BBC said that "there was barely a whimper of protest."
 And that no major protests had been reported in the country.
 Analyst Ali Akbar attributed this to the defection and lack of PTI leaders following the May 9 riots and fear of arrest.
 24 Digital said "there was no sign of any mass uprising Sunday," despite calls of protest from Khan.
-67 PTI activists were arrested across several provinces in the country by police.
+At least 67 PTI activists were arrested across several provinces in the country by police.